 - Net sales increased 8.0% to \$30,581.6 million, due to a 4.6% enterprise-wide comparable store net sales increase and net sales of \$1,184.5 million at non-comparable stores.
 The 53rd week in fiscal 2023 accounted for \$559.3 million of the total net sales increase. - Gross profit increased 4.3% to \$9,309.6 million as a result of our net store growth and the 53rd week.
 Gross profit, as a percentage of net sales, decreased 110 basis points to 30.4%, primarily due to higher shrink, distribution and markdown costs, partially offset by lower freight costs and occupancy costs.
 Excluding \$86.2 million of distribution and markdown costs related to the store portfolio optimization review, gross profit, as a percentage of net sales, decreased 80 basis points. - Selling, general and administrative expenses increased \$3,514.5 million or 52.5%, primarily due to a \$1,069.0 million non-cash goodwill impairment charge, a \$950.0 million non-cash trade name impairment charge, a \$503.9 million non-cash store asset impairment charge, and \$56.7 million in DC 202-related litigation charges.
 Selling, general and administrative expenses, as a percentage of total revenues, increased 980 basis points to 33.4%.
-Excluding the impairment and litigation charges noted above, selling, general and administrative expenses, as a percentage of total revenues, increased payroll expenses, as a percentage of total revenues, increased payroll expenses, as a percentage of total revenues, increased payroll expenses, as a percentage of total revenues, increased payroll expenses, and percentage of general liability claims, and higher repairs and maintenance expenses. - Operating income (loss) was (\$881.8) million and as a percentage of total revenues, decreased 1,080 basis points to (2.9)% primarily due to the current year impairments and litigation charges noted above.
+Excluding the impairment and litigation charges noted above, selling, general and administrative expenses, as a percentage of total revenues, increased 125 basis points primarily due to higher store-based payroll expenses, unfavorable development of general liability claims, and higher repairs and maintenance expenses. - Operating income (loss) was (\$881.8) million and as a percentage of total revenues, decreased 1,080 basis points to (2.9)% primarily due to the current year impairments and litigation charges noted above.
 Excluding the impairments and litigation charges, the operating income (loss), as a percentage of total revenues, decreased 210 basis points. - The effective tax rate decreased to (1.0)% compared to 23.5% in the prior year primarily due to the current year goodwill impairment charge which is not tax deductible. - Net income (loss) was (\$998.4) million, or (\$4.55) per diluted share, compared to \$1,615.4 million, or \$7.21 per diluted share.